AIYA-on-Git-Hub/AIYA-Forums/README.md

 # AIYA Forums Toolkit 🛠️

 This repository serves as the official, foundational entry point for local school chapters of the **AI Youth Alliance (AIYA)**.
-It contains structured exercises, problem sets, and framework starter kits used during **AIYA Literacy Week**.
+It contains structured exercises, problem sets, and framework starter kits used for the **AIYA Coding Forum**, the **AIYA Finance Forum**, and the **AIYA Democracy and Media Forum**.

 ## 📁 Repository Structure - UNDER CONSTRUCTION
 *   `/coding-toolkit/` - Basic environments for testing prompt behaviors and algorithmic limitations.